lettertwo/config/README.md

 ## Updating

 An update will do the following:

 - pull the latest from lettertwo/config
 - update [Homebrew] and installed dependencies
 - update [Sheldon] and installed dependencies
-- update [LunarVim] and installed dependencies
+- update [Neovim] and installed dependencies
 - update [Kitty]

 ```shell